-A further potential use of these housings is landscape photography that gives you a glimpse of the scene both above and below the water.
+The further potential use of these housings is landscape photography that gives you a glimpse of the scene both above and below the water.
 Using a camera in a water housing for under/over style landscape images is definitely no easy task, and this won’t be the only challenge to overcome.
-There’s also the issue of tripod vibration caused by running water, and the extreme depth of field that’s needed to have sharp focus on the underwater foreground and the overwater background.
+There’s also the issue of tripod vibration caused by running water, and the extreme depth of field that’s needed to have a sharp focus on the underwater foreground and the overwater background.

 This latter issue will likely be best solved by focus stacking.
-Two images being taken at two differing focal points to capture each piece of the puzzle, and then merged together in Photoshop or some other similar piece of software.
+Two images being taken at two different focal points to capture each piece of the puzzle, and then merged together in Photoshop or some other similar piece of software.
 For best results, this requires a tripod to make sure the two frames can be easily merged, and it also makes it easy to bracket the exposure so that an underwater exposure can be blended with an overwater background exposure that’s likely to be much brighter.

 Important Update in 2020

 This tutorial was originally created using my Aquatech Elite housing.
 As you can see in the photos, it came with a 3/8″ 16 threaded hole on the bottom of it which made it possible to easily adapt it for use on a tripod.
 I subsequently learnt from a comment on this post that at some point in the production life of the Elite housing, Aquatech stopped including the 3/8″ 16 hole.
 I have no idea why they did this, and several people contacted me to express disappointment that this was the case.